waheedahmed55/mfTest/README.md

 }
 ```

-* **AnalyticsReport.java** : This is class that builds report once analyzers are done analyzing.
+* **AnalyticsReport.java** : This class is just the data model for report.
+Analyzers build the report based on this data model

 ```Java